HolisticWare-Applications/HolisticWare.WebSite.Notes/dev-ops/git/worktrees.md

 *   VS Code

-    *   built-in support for Git worktrees,
+    *   built-in support for Git worktrees

     *   easy to manage and work with multiple branches at the same time